The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/social_contracts/profile.md

 Reject or revoke an offer on a profile
-Can be called by the profile owner to reject or the offeror to revoke Returns locked MYSO tokens to the offeror
+Can be called by the profile owner to reject or the offeror to revoke Returns locked MYSO tokenv s to the offeror

 <pre><code><b>public</b> <b>entry</b> <b>fun</b> <a href="../social_contracts/profile.md#social_contracts_profile_reject_or_revoke_offer">reject_or_revoke_offer</a>(<a href="../social_contracts/profile.md#social_contracts_profile">profile</a>: &<b>mut</b> <a href="../social_contracts/profile.md#social_contracts_profile_Profile">social_contracts::profile::Profile</a>, offeror: <b>address</b>, ctx: &<b>mut</b> <a href="../mys/tx_context.md#mys_tx_context_TxContext">mys::tx_context::TxContext</a>)